constroy/tanX/README.md

 ## To Do
 + complete the server features
-+ add game props such as weapons ans vehicles
++ add game props such as weapons and vehicles
 + display game status in the sidebar
 + add more kinds of terrain grids
 + add some sound effects (wait for someone to do)